 2.1.2.
 Specification of biochemical dose: Substrates, uncouplers, inhibitors, and other chemical reagents are titrated to analyse cellular and mitochondrial function.
-Nominal concentrations of these substances are usually reported as initial amount of substance concentration $[\text{mol}\cdot L^{-1}]$ in the incubation medium.
+Nominal concentrations of these substances are usually reported as initial amount of substance concentration [mol·L-1] in the incubation medium.

-Kinetically-saturating conditions are evaluated by substrate kinetics to obtain the maximum reaction velocity or maximum pathway flux, in contrast to solubilitysaturated conditions.
-When aiming at the measurement of kinetically-saturated processes-such as OXPHOS-capacities the concentrations for substrates can be chosen according to half-saturating substrate concentrations, c{50} , for metabolic pathways, or the Michaelis constant, $K{\rm m}$, for enzyme kinetics.
-In the case of hyperbolic kinetics, only 80% of maximum respiratory capacity is obtained at a substrate concentration of four times the c{50} , whereas substrate concentrations of 5, 9, 19 and 49 times the c{50} are theoretically required for reaching 83 %, 90 %, 95 % or 98 % of the maximal rate (Gnaiger 2001).
+Kinetically-saturating conditions evaluated by substrate kinetics to obtain the maximum reaction velocity or maximum pathway flux, in contrast to solubilitysaturated conditions.
+When aiming at the kinetically-saturated measurement of processes-such as OXPHOS-capacities the concentrations for substrates can be chosen according to half-saturating substrate concentrations, c{50} , for metabolic pathways, or the Michaelis constant, $K{\rm m}$, for enzyme kinetics.
+In the case of hyperbolic kinetics, only 80 % of maximum respiratory capacity is obtained at a substrate concentration of four times the c{50} , whereas substrate concentrations of 5, 9, 19 and 49 times the c{50} are theoretically required for reaching 83 %, 90 %, 95 % or 98 % of the maximal rate (Gnaiger 2001).

 Other reagents are chosen to inhibit or alter a particular process.
-The amount of experimental these chemicals in an incubation is selected to maximize effect, avoiding unacceptable off-target consequences that would adversely affect the data being sought.
-Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al. 2015), particularly for cations (TPP+; fluorescent dyes such as safranin, TMRM; Chowdhury et al. 2015) and lipophilic uncouplers, substances (oligomycin, permeabilization agents; Doerrier et al. in 2018). which accumulate mitochondrial matrix or in biological respectively.
-Generally. membranes. dose/exposure can be specified per unit of biological sample, i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
-This approach to specification of dose/exposure provides a scalable parameter that can be used to design experiments, help interpret a wide variety of experimental results, and provide absolute information that allows researchers worldwide to make the most use of published data (Doskey et al. 2015).
+The amount of chemicals in an experimental incubation is selected to maximize effect. avoiding unacceptable off-target consequences that would adversely affect the data being sought.
+Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al 2015), particularly for cations (TPP+; fluorescent dyes such as safranin, TMRM; Chowdhury et al 2015) and lipophilic uncouplers. substances (oligomycin. permeabilization agents; Doerrier et al which accumulate 2018). mitochondrial matrix or on biological membranes, respectively.
+Generally, dose can be specified per unit of biological sample. i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
+This approach to specification of dose provides a scalable parameter that can be used to design experiments, help interpret a wide variety of experimental results, and provide absolute information that allows researchers worldwide to make the most use of published data (Doskey et al 2015).
+The duration of exposure adds the dimension of time in contact with a particular dose.